KatePaulauskas/Project-one/README.md

     - __Contact Page__

-        - Issue: Section lacks heading.
+        - __Issue:__ Section lacks heading.
 Consider using 'h2-h6' elements to add identifying headings to all sections, or else use a 'div' element instead for any cases where no heading is needed.
                     ```
                         <section id="get-in-touch-img" aria-label="Aerial view of Barley Cove in Ireland">
                     ```

           - Correction: Hidden heading was added to the image section:

             ```
                         <section id="get-in-touch-img" aria-label="Aerial view of Barley Cove in Ireland">
                         <h2 class="hidden-heading">Aerial view of Barley Cove in Ireland</h2>
             ```

       - The code for the Contact page succesfully passed W3C validation after the introduced correction.

     - __Thank You page__
-        - Issue 1.
-The 'frameborder' attribute on the 'iframe' element is obsolete.
+        - __Issue 1:__ The 'frameborder' attribute on the 'iframe' element is obsolete.
 Use CSS instead.

              ```
                         <iframe src=https://www.youtube-nocookie.com/embed/lySMfmgim5M?si=l4s54nbUCoQdlkJ5&autoplay=1&mute=1&loop=1&playlist=lySMfmgim5M&vq=hd1080&rel=0
                         (…) frameborder="0" >
                         (…)
                         </iframe>
             ```

         - Correction: The 'frameborder' attribute was removed from HTML and added in CSS
                     ```
                         #video iframe {
                         (…)